safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### What are the messages about ?

-We cannot execute a message like transactions.
+We can't execute a message like transactions.
 Instead, we can store messages in the Safe contract and later check for their existence.
 This is useful, for example, for flows from third-party apps.
 It declares ownership of a Safe address and authorizes the Safe contract and the dApp to collaborate.

-We cannot “execute” a message like transactions so what can do ?.
-Instead, we can store messages in the Safe contract and later check for their existence.
-This is useful for example for flows from third-party apps where the app ask the Safe owner to declare ownership and authorize the Safe Account and dApp to work together.

 Safe supports these two kinds of messages:

-- **Off-chain**: This is the default method and does not require any on-chain interaction.
+- **Off-chain**: This is the default method and doesn't require any on-chain interaction.
 - **on-chain** : Messages [~stored~](https://github.com/safe-global/safe-contracts/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L68-L69) in the Safe contract

 Safe Accounts support signing of ~[~EIP-191~](https://eips.ethereum.org/EIPS/eip-191)~ compliant messages as well as ~[~EIP-712~](https://eips.ethereum.org/EIPS/eip-712)~ typed data messages all together with off-chain ~[~EIP-1271~](https://eips.ethereum.org/EIPS/eip-1271)~ validation for signatures.
 More about this topic [~here~](https://docs.safe.global/safe-smart-account/signatures/eip-1271).

 ### Off-chain messages (default)

 By default, Safe supports off-chain messages.
-To use off-chain messages, you need to use the utilities described in this document and the transaction service API.
+To use off-chain messages, you need to use the utilities described in this document and the Transaction Service API.
 Off-chain messages do not require any interaction with the blockchain.

 We mentioned the utility of storing messages in the contract.
-Off-chain messages have the same purpose, but they are stored in the transaction service.
-The transaction service stores the messages and signatures in a database.
-It is a centralized service, but it is open-source and can be deployed by anyone.
-The transaction service is used by the Safe{Wallet} UI to store messages and signatures by default.
+Off-chain messages have the same purpose, but they're stored in the Transaction Service.
+It stores the messages and signatures in a database.
+It's a centralized service, but it's open-source and can be deployed by anyone.
+The Transaction Service is used by the Safe{Wallet} UI to store messages and signatures by default.

 We will perform a task similar to the `proposeTransaction()` and `confirmTransaction()` methods.